gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 - Create a results object class.
 - Write a function to save results as a .csv file.

-Each of these tasks is a logical entity in the history of your project.
+Each of these tasks is a single conceptual entity in the history of your project.
 They also don't overlap much.
-As you work through your task list, every time you finish writing the code for a list item above -- once you've *tested the code* to make sure it does what you want it to do -- you stop and tell git to save the state of your files.
+Work through your task list item by item.
+Every time you finish writing the code for a list item --- and after sufficiently testing the code --- you take a second and tell git to save the state of your files.

 Let's say you were working on the file `simulator.py`.
 When you finish writing the random number generator, you tell git to save your work: